Evolveum/docs/midpoint/exercises/04-nicer-small-company/index.md

 * **HR System**: Employee data are stored in the HR system.
 There is an export task that exports the content of an HR system into a CSV file in regular interval.
 * **Open source LDAP server** (OpenLDAP, 389ds or similar): Company-wide LDAP server that is used as central user directory and authentication server for several applications.
 Accounts should be provisioned into the LDAP server using the standard `inetOrgPerson` object class.
 * **MidPoint**: Start the exercise with an empty midPoint server.
+* **CRM**: Database-based CRM application.
+Accounts should be provisioned in the database table.
+See `create-table-crm.sql` file.
+There are some pre-existing accounts, including some rogue accounts.

 ## Description